Suspension - Definition, Examples, Types, Properties, FAQs

 9. Solid sol

-Aerosol: Aerosol is a mixture that is formed when solid or liquid particles are scattered in a gaseous medium.
+Aerosol: Aerosol is a mixture that is formed when solid or liquid particles are dispersed in a gaseous medium.
 For instance, cloud, smog, and smoke.

-Liquid and solid aerosols are the two forms of aerosol.
+Liquid and solid aerosols are the two forms of aerosols.

 1. Liquid Aerosol: This mixture is termed as Fog, mist, hair spray, and other similar effects are examples.

-2. Solid Aerosol: Solid Aerosol is a mixture in which solid particles are in dispersed phase and gas is in dispersing phase.
+2. Solid Aerosol: Solid Aerosol is a mixture in which solid particles are in the dispersed phase and gas is in the dispersing phase.
 Smoke, air particles, vehicular exhaust, and so forth.

 1. Foam: When a liquid acts as a dispersion medium and a gas acts as a dispersing medium, the mixture is termed foam.
 For instance, shaving cream, soap bubbles, and so forth.